 The ridgeline will depend on whether you are sleeping on the floor or a hammock.

 Tensioning the rest of the tarp is easy.
 Use trees around or wooden pegs on the ground.
 You can use the adjustable coiling hitch to loosen or tighten the tarp whereas use the event knot on the other side of the tarp.
+If you follow these steps, you should be able to put a tarp over a tent easily.

 The Advantages and Disadvantages of the Tarp